toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 3. You may have deleted an airshow by accident, so re-run (Data Base Management -> Compare To Active DB)

 # things to do:
+1) add a way to see what shows have been added since a given download.
 12) highlight airshows that showup mid week with a funny color so they don't block the weekend.